leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 As before, you will need to buy new equipment, hire and train staff, and integrate everything into the existing process.
 And when the need arises to scale again, the process will repeat itself.

 At one point, you will have created a blueprint and the process would seem fast and easy.
-But when you compare it to contracting a bigger provider or outsourcing to more than one company to meet increasing demand, how fast does scaling an internal fleet get?
+But when you compare it to contracting a bigger provider or fleet outsourcing to more than one company to meet increasing demand, how fast does scaling an internal fleet get?

 Forward planning around your demand will be important as you think about how to scale your fleet and ensure it is always optimal as the scale of your operations will be very much a function of the route planning and optimization software that you decide to implement.

-## Complete Liability
+### Complete Liability

 What happens when something goes wrong during drop-off?
 When a package is damaged, or it arrives late?
 When the order is misplaced, or when it doesn’t arrive at all?
 How does it affect your reputation and service record?
 And who is liable for that?